Code-Institute-Submissions/iKelvvv-MS4/README.md

 # Restaurant Booking System

 ## Introduction
 Welcome to my fourth project.
 This project is a simple restaurant booking system, allow users to booking a table for this restauarant.
-This will use languages such as Django, Python, HTML and CSS.
+This will use languages such as Django, Python, HTML, CSS and JavaScript.

 A live website can be found [here]().